M2Kembt/NorthwindIB/README.md

 # NorthwindIB
 InterBase version of the Northwind database.
-Includes SQL scripts and data, along with license
+Includes SQL scripts and data, along with license.

+Incomplete.
+Will add database soon.